ovh/docs/pages/platform/ai/notebook_tuto_transfer_learning_resnet50_image_classification/guide.en-us.md

 - Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we)
 - An AI Notebooks project created inside a [Public Cloud project](https://www.ovhcloud.com/en/public-cloud/) in your OVHcloud account
-- A user for AI Notebooks
+- A [user](https://docs.ovh.com/us/en/publiccloud/ai/users/) for AI Notebooks

 ## Instructions

+First, you have to create 2 object containers in your OVHcloud **Object Storage**.

+- The first one contains the non-pre-processed data (base images).
+- The second object container is empty.
+It is intended to receive the data once processed and split for training.

+> [!primary]
+>
+> To know more about how to **push your data to Object Storage**, please refer to the dedicated [documentation](https://docs.ovh.com/us/en/publiccloud/ai/cli/data-cli/).
+>

-You can launch your notebook from the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we) or via the ovhai [CLI](https://docs.ovh.com/us/en/publiccloud/ai/cli/getting-started-cli/).
+Then, you can launch your notebook from the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we) or via the ovhai [CLI](https://docs.ovh.com/us/en/publiccloud/ai/cli/getting-started-cli/).

 ### Launching a Jupyter notebook with "Miniconda" via UI